 Wignacourt Museum

-The Wignacourt Museum is a must-see if you plan to visit Rabat, Malta.
-The museum itself is housed within a 17th century baroque residence with the first floor being the main exhibition space featuring various gallery works, sculptures, and other historic items.
-The big draw to this museum however is the unique labyrinth of tunnels underground which consists of St Paul’s Grotto, ancient chambers, and World War II shelters and tunnels.
-Entry to Wignacourt Museum costs €6.00 and grants you access to all of the levels.
+The Wignacourt Museum is a must-see for anyone spending 2 days in Rabat.
+The museum itself is housed within a 17th century baroque residence.
+The first floor is the main exhibition space featuring various gallery works, sculptures, and other historic items.
+The big draw to this museum, however, is the unique labyrinth of tunnels underground which consists of St Paul’s Grotto, ancient chambers, and World War II shelters and tunnels.

 St Paul’s Grotto

 As you explore Wignacourt Museum one of the first areas that you’ll visit is St Paul’s Grotto.
 This site is said to be the birthplace of Christiainty on the island as it’s where St Paul the Apostle and his missionary came in the year 60 AD after becoming shipwrecked on their way back to Rome.
 It became one of the earliest known places of Christian worship in Malta and today is a popular pilgrimage site.
+This is a major highlight for many people spending 2 days in Rabat.

 St Paul’s Church